All Episodes

 I mean, and he desperately wanted my attention last night.

-We've been talking about Colbert and we mentioned Kimmel, and I think the worst of them all is Bill Maher, which we mentioned in the last half hour with Ann Coulter.
+We've been talking about Colbert, and we mentioned Kimmel, and I think the worst of them all is Bill Maher, which we mentioned in the last half hour with Ann Coulter.

-So we add up a graphic that said unhinged late-night hosts, and it's my face and the graphic, and he thought he was really cute.
+So we add up a graphic that said unhinge late-night hosts.

-He thought he really got a good stinging against me because oh, Hannity, late night host.
+He thought he really got a good stinging against me because, oh, Hannity, late-night host.

-The only problem is CNN recently tried poor Jake Tapper out in late night, almost the same hour as me.
+The only problem is CNN recently tried poor Jake Tapper out in late night, almost the same hour as me, and Jake Tapper failed miserably, like he has been failing in his hour on CNN.

 Now, then I went on to ask Jake Tapper.